steuerbot/SteuerbotIosSDK/README.md

 **refund** is the calculated tax-refund, the user will receive.

 Then, after the user has paid via your payment-gateway, you have to call the `paymentSuccess`-Action, passing back `submitId`, `offerId`, `botId` and the price, the user has paid.
-This will reopen the sibmission-process in the SteuerbotSDK and will guide the user to submit his declaration.
+This will reopen the submission-process in the SteuerbotSDK and will guide the user to submit his declaration.

 #### <a name="Theming"></a>Theming